plblum/jivs/README.md

 | LastName | `<input type="text" name="LastName" />`

 Jivs wants those same names for basically the same purpose of correlating with fields in the Model.
-<a name="configuringvaluehosts"></a>

 ### Configuring ValueHosts
 ValueHosts have underlying objects that host the configuration: InputValueHostConfig, PropertyValueHostConfig, StaticValueHostConfig, and CalcValueHostConfig.
-You generally use the <a href="#builder_and_vmconfig">Builder API</a> to assist setting them up.
+You generally use the [Builder API](#configuring-the-validationmanager-the-builder-api) to assist setting them up.

-> Configuration must be setup when <a href="#configuringvalidationmanager">configuring the ValidationManager</a> or <a href="#usingmodifierapi">using the Modifier API</a> after it was created.
+> Configuration must be setup when [configuring the ValidationManager](#configuringvalidationmanager) or [using the Modifier API](#changing-the-configuration-after-creating-validationmanager-with-the-modifier-object) after it was created.

 #### Example configuration using Builder API
 ```ts